 One really helpful chapter is about the setting up a booth in craft shows.
 This chapter contains a checklist of tasks to perform in order to have a successful craft booth sale which I’m sure would be extremely helpful for someone looking for that kind of information.

 The book also contains links to many different resources in the resources section which you can check out for each of the processes mentioned in the book.
 For example, if you would like to further learn about taking good pictures of your products, there are a few resources mentioned in the end of the book that will be helpful for you.
-Similarly there are links present for blogging tools, business card, craft shows, software for small business, mailing lists etc.
+Similarly, there are links present for blogging tools, business card, craft shows, software for small business, mailing lists etc.

-To summarise, this book is a great buy considering the plethora of information contained inside it for the very beginner.
+To summarise, this book is a great buy considering the plethora of information contained in it for the very beginner.
 However, I think the price should have been a little lesser (like I think for most of the digital products) BUT considering the fact that this is the ONLY concise book available for this topic, I don’t think you are left with any other option except for purchasing this book.

 With that, we have come to the end of the review of the Sewing to Sell book.
 Do you own a copy of this book?
 How did you find it?
 Let me know in the comments below.
 Don’t forget to share this post with your sewing sisters, maybe they will find it helpful.
 You can use our icons for Facebook and Pinterest.